pythontime/tac-live_terraform_3_30_23/lab-04/04-instructions.md

 ## Take a look at the Terraform Registry
 https://registry.terraform.io/

+Search for the AWS provider and then, in the documentation, search for "aws_security_group".

 ## Validate and create your infrastructure
 Initialize, format, and validate your code.
 Then, create the infrastructure.
 Use terraform commands from memory.

 > NOTE: Use the help system and your notes if you get stuck!
 If you get super-stuck, view the main.tf file in the solution directory.

 ## Analyze the infrastructure within the AWS console and state file

 - Verify that your instance was created.
 - View the two security groups and their ports.
 - View those security groups in the state file.